krshrimali/Deep-Learning-on-the-Weekends/README.md

 3) It's not for someone's learning as of now.
 It's an open sourced work of mine, which I intend to on my week-ends (the week days work are in other repos, mainly of Computer Vision and Deep Learning).

 4) For ease, I'll put the things I've changed in a log file in the specific folder. **File name : changelog.txt**

+**Most of the work will now be on https://www.github.com/krshrimali/Algorithms**